What to Do If You Failed Your GCSEs 2020 | GCSE Results 2020

 This year's grades are expected to be published for learners on 20th August, and students will have a chance to resit an exam if they don't think their grade is fair.

-Whether you’ve failed your GCSEs or narrowly missed out on your expected grades, here’s what to do next.
+So, whether you’ve failed your GCSEs or narrowly missed out on your expected grades, here’s what you need to know.

 If you’d like to make a complaint, you can do so through your school.
 Each school has its own process, so speak to yours to find out the best way forward.

 If you’ve narrowly missed the required entry grades, they might still offer you a place, particularly if extenuating factors could have affected your performance, such as the COVID-19 pandemic.

 They could also allow you to transfer to a different course or subject, or recommend other colleges and sixth forms which might suit you.

 There will be an option to take your exam

 If you feel that your calculated grade doesn't accurately reflect your performance, you will have the opportunity to sit an exam in likely the autumn series or in the summer of 2021.